Grave Encounters: Plot

-Jerry Hartfield is the producer of Grave Encounters, a paranormal reality television program directed by ghost hunter Lance Preston.
-Hartfield explains that the show was cancelled after five episodes following the disappearance of its crew, and presents raw scenes from recovered footage of the sixth and final episode.
-The Grave Encounters crew consists of Lance, occult specialist Sasha Parker, surveillance operator Matt White, cameraman T.C.
-Gibson, and fake medium Houston Grey.
-The crew is invited to examine the abandoned Collingwood Psychiatric Hospital, where unexplained phenomena have been reported for years.
-Kenny, the hospital's caretaker, takes the crew on a day tour and informs them of the hospital's history, particularly of a doctor named Arthur Friedkin, who performed unethical experiments and lobotomies on the hospital's patients before being killed by them.
+Grave Encounters was a successful paranormal reality television series that was canceled after five episodes following the crew's disappearance.
+Series' producer Jerry Hartfield presents raw scenes from recovered footage of the sixth and final episode.

+The Grave Encounters crew—ghost hunter Lance Preston, occult specialist Sasha Parker, surveillance operator Matt White, cameraman T. C. Gibson, and fake psychic medium Houston Gray—is invited to examine the abandoned Collingwood Psychiatric Hospital, where unexplained phenomena have been reported for years.
+The hospital's caretaker Kenny Sandoval takes the crew on a day tour and explains the hospital's history, particularly of Dr. Arthur Friedkin, who performed unethical experiments and lobotomies on the hospital's patients before being killed by them.

-The crew lock themselves inside the hospital for the night and begin their investigation, setting up camp near the main entrance and positioning static cameras throughout the building.
-No paranormal activity seems to occur within the first few hours until T.C. captures a door slamming behind him.
-The crew attempts to establish contact with any entities that might be in the hospital; they soon hear unexplained sounds, and Sasha's hair appears to be lifted into the air by an unseen force.
-They return downstairs to pack in preparation for Kenny's return.
-Matt sets out alone to retrieve the static cameras.
-Before Matt can retrieve the last camera, a loud banging noise grabs Matt's attention and he walks off to investigate it.
+As night falls, the crew lock themselves inside the hospital to begin their investigation, set up their base camp near the main entrance and position cameras throughout the hospital.
+No paranormal activity seems to occur within the first few hours until T. C. captures a door slamming behind him.
+Houston attempts to establish contact with the invisible entities responsible for this demonstration, but the incidents soon become more flagrant and hostile.
+The crew begin to repack in preparation for Kenny's return; Matt sets out alone to retrieve the cameras and disappears.

-When neither Matt nor Kenny returns, the crew forces the front doors open but discover that it leads to another hallway.
-They aimlessly walk the hallways and realize that despite their clocks saying it's dawn, it is still dark outside.
-The crew return to the lobby and sleep but are awoken when the construction light they set up falls forward and breaks.
-T.C. tells Lance that there is a fire escape on the roof and they head off to find a stairwell with rooftop access.
-They are successful but find that the stairs are blocked off by a randomly built wall blocking their escape.

-They decide to back track and while looking at a map on the wall, the arrows on their compass spin in random directions.
-The group hear what sounds like Matt screaming and run through the halls hoping to find him.